Flutter Local Json Implementation Tutorial For Beginners

 Local json can also be used as a testing scenarios like mock api while testing the app to check whether the implementation’s in the app features work’s or not, it acts in the same way as live api also its useful in mock testing scenarios.

-Also it helps you to structure your app without wasting any time (waiting for the real time Api) and provides you ample time for integrations and can just replace the real time api in place of flutter local json.
+Also it helps you to structure your app without wasting any time (waiting for the real time Api) and provides you ample time for integrations and can just replace the real time api in place of local json.

 The parsing scenario is similar interms of both local and global json file so it can be easily used to avoid multiple api calls when the app is in testing phase like payment, sms gateway integrations where the cost incurred is more.